-- (a) Be made on Conceptual Site Plan forms available at the offices of the Baldwin County Planning Director; - (b) Be accompanied by the required application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by a boundary survey at a suitable scale indicating property lines, topography, existing buildings, water courses, transmission lines, sewer lines, water lines and any public utility easements; - (d) Be accompanied by one (1) full-size set of black or blueline prints of the proposed Conceptual Site Plan as outlined below, one (1) 11"x17" copy of the said proposed Conceptual Site Plan and seven (7) copies of the overall site plan to send to other agencies; - (e) Be accompanied by a digital file of the proposed Conceptual Site Plan, in suitable format to the Baldwin County Planning Director; - (f) Be submitted with a Utility Service Plan as outlined below; - (g) Be submitted with a Conceptual Written Summary; - (h) Be submitted to the Baldwin County Planning Director by the deadline established in 4.1.1(b) to be placed on a regularly scheduled meeting of the Baldwin County Planning and Zoning Commission; - (i) Be accompanied by a transmittal letter listing all of the drawings, letters, attachments, and other information submitted for the application; and - (j) Be accompanied by a traffic study consistent with the requirements of Section 5.5.14 of these regulations.
+- (a) Submit the Be made on Conceptual Site Plan application to forms or available at the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the required application fee according to the current schedule of fees established by the County Commission for the particular category of application; - (c) Be accompanied by a boundary survey at a suitable scale indicating property lines, topography, existing buildings, water courses, transmission lines, sewer lines, water lines and any public utility easements; - (d) Be accompanied by a digital file of the proposed Conceptual Site Plan, in a suitable format to the Baldwin County Planning Director.
+The Applicant will be notified if printed copies are required; - (e) Be submitted with a Utility Service Plan as outlined below; - (f) Be submitted with a Conceptual Written Summary; - (g) Be submitted to the Baldwin County Planning Director by the deadline established in 4.1.1(b) to be placed on a regularly scheduled meeting of the Baldwin County Planning and Zoning Commission;

+- (h) Be accompanied by a transmittal letter listing all drawings, letters, attachments, and other information submitted for the application; and - (i) Be accompanied by a traffic study consistent with the requirements of Section 5.5.14 of these regulations.